-"Soft" survey data shows a deterioration in consumer and business sentiment that will flow into "hard" data over time.
+"Soft" survey data points to a marked deterioration in consumer and business sentiment - and will flow into "hard" data over time.

-- Tariff policy uncertainty is impacting business and consumer sentiment.
+- Though tariffs are a recent development, policy uncertainty is already and decidedly shaping sentiment.
 University of Michigan, Conference Board, NFIB (small business) and PMI (larger manufacturing and services) surveys show that businesses and consumers are increasingly concerned about uncertainty, worsening future economic conditions, and rising near-term inflation. - In particular, consumer surveys show a 30-40 year displacement in inflation expectations.
-Per the University of Michigan survey, consumer sentiment is near its lowest levels in postwar U.S. history.

-Surveys show higher inflation expectations and lower consumer confidence across the board
+Surveys show higher inflation expectations across the board